jawalker14/sa-healthcare-starter-2/README.md

 The script scans `content/**/*.mdx` and reports file:line for flagged terms.

 ## License
+## Scope, Revisions & Timeline

+This template is designed for fast, compliant deployments.
+A typical engagement includes:

+- Scope: setup, brand polish, content entry, booking/maps integration, SEO basics.
+- Revisions: up to 2 rounds of copy/layout refinements within scope.
+- Timeline: approx. 10–14 business days, dependent on content approvals.

+Milestones are gated by content handover and approvals.
+Larger changes or new features may extend timelines.

+## How to demo this template

+1. Prepare `.env.local` with any available IDs (Calendly, GA4, GSC, WhatsApp, Place ID).
+2. Update `content/data/settings.json` with practice name, contacts, and address.
+3. Run locally and review pages at `/`, `/services`, `/contact`, `/blog`.
+4. Test booking (iframe or mailto fallback) and maps embed.
+5. Inspect SEO: View source on a page with frontmatter Title/Description; check OG/Twitter via social sharing debuggers.

+Optional: run `npm run check:compliance` to scan content for prohibited phrases.

 This project is licensed under the MIT License.
 See the LICENSE file for details.